 |District||Average rent per annum (JOD)||Q-O-Q change||Y-O-Y change|

 The conflict in neighboring Syria has meant an influx of as many as 1.5 million Syrian refugees since 2011, compounded by large Palestinian and Iraqi refugee populations present even before the Syrian civil war.
 Mafraq Governorate, for example, had 154,655 refugees registered in its territory – equivalent to around half of its population as of the last census.
 The Zaatari refugee camp has evolved into the governorate’s largest city.

 When registered refugees are added to the number of Syrian nationals residing in Jordan, the proportion could be as high as 21% of the population, according to Deputy Prime Minister Nasser Judeh.According to a recent report by REACH Resource Centre, prices of rented accommodation have jumped 200-300% versus pre-crisis levels in some areas.

 An additional 86,000 housing units were needed to meet immediate demand, compared to 32,000 units under more normal circumstances, according to REACH.

-In Q1 2017, there were about 632 real estate sales to non-Jordanians, down from 954 transactions in the same period last year.
-Of which, 479 transactions were for apartments while the rest were for land, at an estimated value of JOD88.7 million (US$125.1 million), according to the local newspaper Petra.
-Topping the list were Iraqis, with 36% of the total volume of foreign purchases, followed by the Saudis (34%), Lebanese (6%), and Syrians (6%).
+In Q1 2018, there were around 2,775 real estate sales to non-Jordanians.
+Of which 2,060 transactions were for apartments while the rest were for land.
+Most of the foreign buyers were Iraqis at 49% of the total volume of purchases, followed by the Saudis (20%) and Syrians (6%).